dotnet/performance/src/benchmarks/gc/GC.Infrastructure/README.md

 1. ``cd C:\performance\artifacts\bin\GC.Infrastructure\Release\net7.0\``.
 2. ``.\GC.Infrastructure.exe aspnetbenchmarks --configuration C:\GC.Analysis.API\Configurations\ASPNetBenchmarks\ASPNetBenchmarks.yaml``.

+More details about running and troubleshooting ASP.NET benchmarks can be found [here](./docs/ASPNETBenchmarks.md).

 ###### Uploading Only A Subset of the Binaries

 The ASP.NET benchmarks can be run without any of the users changes however, if the user wants to upload modified binaries with their changes, it is advisable to only upload those as long as they are compatible with the version of .NET runtime you wish to test against.
 Currently, the default framework to run these tests is net8.0.